Ann Arbor #1

 This car is currently unused and stored.
-There is no current plans to repaint it.
+There are no current plans to repaint it.

 This car is currently unused and stored.
 Although new coat of paint may be in order, no plans have been made for the near future.
 This car and our tool car were used by Hygrade Foods to haul meat to their processing plant near Detroit MI.

 This car was donated to the museum and will serve on work trains to haul equipment, tools and supplies.
 It may also be used in the future on photo freights or to display other antique machinery that may have been hauled on it.

 Originally used on the Toledo Terminal Railroad, this motorcar has always been first choice for our members when maintaining tracks or performing inspections.

 Used to transport volunteers or to give public excursions.
 This cart fits a small group of people comfortably with a view of all angles.

 Although our line was only built with cinders as ballast, this is used at select points on our line when rock ballast is put in place.
 Thankfully with the help of this, rock ballast has become an option on various larger projects.

 This simple, yet efficient car is used to haul items used for maintenance along our line such as ties and tools.

 These two small “flat” carts each have two separate parts to make off-line transportation easier.
 This cart is preferred by volunteers when performing smaller maintenance tasks on our line.